dzzh/RIBs-wiki/iOS-Tutorial-3.md

     super.init(dependency: dependency)
 }
 ```

-This effectively transforms player names from dynamic dependencies taken in from LoggedIn’s parent, to static dependencies for LoggedIn’s children, since they are now static constants on the DI tree.
+This effectively transforms the player names from dynamic dependencies taken in from `LoggedIn`’s parent to static dependencies for any of LoggedIn’s children.

-Update RootRouter to pass in player names to LoggedInBuildable’s build method.
+Next, we'll update the `RootRouter` class to pass in the player names to the `LoggedInBuildable`’s `build` method:

 ```swift
 func routeToLoggedIn(withPlayer1Name player1Name: String, player2Name: String) {
     // Detach logged out.